thyssenkrupp in Australia

 thyssenkrupp also has a long heritage with the Australian mining industry and has played a big part in advancing the Australian resources boom, having supplied excavation and processing equipment for the nation’s mining sector for many years.
 Our spare parts and service provision for the resources sector is second to none.
 This is vital to the mining industry as a large number of mines operate on a 24/7 schedule where even a short break in the production process can prove very costly.

-Through our Australian subsidiaries, we offer capabilities in rolled steel, pipes and tubes, machinery and equipment for mining and mineral processing and petrochemical plants (thyssenkrupp Mannex), marine systems (thyssenkrupp Marine Systems), and elevators, escalators and moving walkways (thyssenkrupp Elevator).
+Through our Australian subsidiaries, we offer capabilities in rolled steel, pipes and tubes, machinery and equipment for mining and mineral processing and petrochemical plants (thyssenkrupp Mannex), and marine systems (thyssenkrupp Marine Systems).